The benefits of business simulations

 1) Concrete skills students will take away with them: decision-making, financial skills, better resistance to stress, group communication, leadership, conflict-resolution, negotiation skills, strategic thinking, goal setting, synthesis mindset

 2) Who’s it for?
 Masters’ students, MBA students and corporate education participants

 3) How many participants?
 We recommend a minimum of 9 participants, there is no upper limit

 4) What are our main topics?
-Strategy, Marketing, Corporate Finance and Human Capital
+Strategy, Marketing, Corporate Finance, Healthcare Management and Human Capital

 5) Which languages are supported?
 English, French, Mandarin Chinese, but any additional language can be implemented in just a few days.